 Zac Says Don’t Panic

-At Red Wing Construction Company, we truly do enjoy the challenge of bringing a project together, whether it is with the owner’s pre-hired architect or from a fresh design-build concept.
+At Red Wing Construction Company, we truly do enjoy the challenge of bringing a project together, whether that means working with an owner’s pre-hired architect or from a fresh design-build concept.
 Of course, a project has to begin with a realistic budget, but often times an owner’s wish list can grow larger than their budget can afford.
 Don’t panic, this is when “Value Engineering” comes into play.

 There is sweat equity or self-performed duty’s an owner can choose to do as well, to help lower the overall cost.
 Final cleaning of the project or installing some existing cabinetry to be re-used, or placement of office furniture and owners re-used equipment, rough landscaping, etc… This can all add up.